 You can geotag images with GPS Receiver GP-E2 (sold separately) or a Bluetooth enabled smartphone.

+- 1 Attach GP-E2 to the camera.

-Attach GP-E2 to the camera's hot shoe and turn it on.
+- Attach GP-E2 to the camera's hot shoe and turn it on.
 For details, refer to the GP-E2 Instruction Manual.

-) Select [(t): GPS device settings].
+-) Select [(יוי): GPS device settings].